“What gets measured gets managed.”

 A follow-up measurement.
 After 12 months how much did you weigh?
 How much money were you earning?
 How many dates were you getting?
 What’s the story after 2 years?
 3 years?
 5 years?
 Longer?

 A causal explanation.
 Is it plausible that X caused Y?
 Or was it just a coincidence?

 Collecting good data is hard.
 It can be expensive and time-consuming.
 It may not make sense for some companies, especially if they’re early stage or if they’re changing their products and services rapidly.

 But ultimately learning from good data can be enormously useful in teaching us how to actually help our clients grow.

 Leading the way

-Upgradable believes in honestly and humbly sharing our results, even if they aren’t flattering.
+Upgradable believes in honestly and humbly sharing our full results, even if they aren’t flattering.
 We’d rather shut down than mislead anyone about our effectiveness.

-We hope others in the industry will also do the same, when and if it makes sense for them.
+We hope others in the industry will do the same, when and if it makes sense for them.
 If this happens, we will have leveled up both an industry and the millions of clients we collectively serve.